Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 1. Define your philosophy and process

-Your approach to customer service generally—and to customer support specifically—should be unified.
-Without a unified approach, you’ll end up with chaos and inconsistencies throughout your customer service delivery.
+Your approach to customer service and support should be unified.
+Otherwise, you’ll end up with inconsistencies in delivery.

-Start by defining your customer service principles and philosophy.
-This will enshrine the set of values that you want to guide each of your company’s customer service interactions, such as speed, accessibility, and proactivity.
+Start by defining the customer service principles you’ll use to guide each interaction—such as speed, accessibility, and proactivity.

-You could also create a customer service playbook that outlines common processes and best practices for your team.
-This will include instructions for processes like reporting bugs and errors, how and when to create support content, and protocols for documenting customer feedback.
+You could also create a customer service playbook that outlines common processes and best practices.
+Include instructions for processes like reporting bugs and errors, how and when to create support content, and protocols for documenting customer feedback.

 2. Give your agents the tools they need